0cjs/sedoc/ee/tools/AS.md

 of a segment, default `CODE`.
 (See above.)
 Each symbol also has a type of `String`, `Int` or `Float`.

+Constants/vars (§3.1.1) are defined with: `set` or `:=`, which allows later redefinition, and `equ` or `=`, which is constant.
+When not prefixed by a label the first argument is the label.
+An additional argument may be given to restrict the definition to a given address space.

 Symbol values may be subtituted using braces.
 This can be used to produce new symbol names; be careful not to produce invalid ones.